iterative/vscode-dvc/README.md

 by this GUI.
 Remember that you can always use `dvc` commands from the _Integrated Terminal_!

+- **DVC metafile editor** (2022 Q3) Wouldn't it be cool to manage stages, parameters, metrics, data and model paths, and other metadata in-place inside corresponding [DVC metafiles]?
+E.g. `dvc.yaml` and `.dvc` files, param or metrics files, even `dvc.lock`

 - **Parallel coordinates plot** (2022 Q3)
   DVC Experiment comparison is easier with interactive [parallel coordinate plots] (`dvc exp show --pcp` from command-line).